swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-vc.md

 - The `expiry_date` claim MUST be a Disclosure but the exp claim MUST NOT be part of a Disclosure.
 - The holder of the swiyu wallet can still use and present the credential if the business expiry time is reached.
 There is only a warning shown to the holder when trying to present the digital credential.
 It is then up to the verifier to decide whether to accept this credential or not (e.g., Accepting a "over 18" proof for a expired e-ID).
 - The digital credential cannot be shared once the exp time is reached.
-It is considered invalid for all participants of the trust infrastructure.
+It is considered invalid for all participants of the swiyu Trust Infrastructure.
 - Once the business expiry time is reached it will be displayed to the Holder as Expired / Abgelaufen / Expiré / Scaduto / Spirà in the swiyu App

 ## Privacy-Preserving Retrieval of VCT Metadata